codepath/android_guides/Using-Parcelable.md

 Now we can access the parcelable data from within the launched activity.

-If returning data that was invoked via an intent (i.e. sending data back to the calling activity), the onActivityResult() method in the calling activity is be invoked:
+If returning data that was invoked via an intent (i.e. sending data back to the calling activity), the onActivityResult() method in the calling activity is to be invoked:

 ```java
 // ActivityOne.java, time to handle the result of the sub-activity